-The aggregation of Au-NPs as a result of biorecognition events, and the accompanying red-to-blue color change as a result of interparticle coupling of plasmons, were widely used for optical biosensing.18 Also, the biocatalytic growth of Au-NPs and the resulting absorbance changes were used to follow biocatalytic reactions and the substrates of the respective enzymes.19 Similarly, the coupling between the localized plasmon of Au-NPs and the surface plasmon wave associated with thin gold films was used for the amplified surface plasmon resonance (SPR) detection of biorecognition processes.
-For example, the formation of antigenantibody complexes20 or DNA hybridization21 was amplified by labeling the recognition complexes linked to Au surfaces with Au-
+The aggregation of Au-NPs as a result of biorecognition events, and the accompanying red-to-blue color change as a result of interparticle coupling of plasmons, was widely used for optical biosensing.
+Also, the biocatalytic growth of Au-NPs and the resulting absorbance changes were used to follow biocatalytic reactions and the substrates of the respective enzymes.
+Similarly, the coupling between the localized plasmon of Au-NPs and the surface plasmon wave associated with thin gold films was used for the amplified surface plasmon resonance (SPR) detection of biorecognition processes.
+For example, the formation of antigenantibody complexes or DNA hybridization was amplified by labeling the recognition complexes linked to Au surfaces with Au-